Solution landscapes of ferronematics in microfluidic channels: Introduction

-This model has been considered previously in the same one-dimensional setting in \cite{dalby-farrell-majumdar-xia,bisht-2019-article}, and a two-dimensional setting in \cite{bisht-2020-article, maity2021}.
-In \cite{bisht-2019-article}, the authors begin to explore the effects of model parameters through numerical experiments, while in \cite{dalby-farrell-majumdar-xia}, they prove qualitative results regarding the existence, uniqueness and stability of solutions in this ferronematic model, which are then supported by numerical results.
-The novelty of our work, is the computation of solution landscapes for the free energy i.e., pathway maps which illustrate how critical points connect to one another on the energy landscape (see \Cref{fig:illustration}).
-Hence, solution landscapes shed insight on how we may navigate the energy landscape and therefore switch between distinct energy minimisers.
-We compute solution landscapes using the numerical algorithm known as the high-index optimisation-based shrinking dimer (HiOSD) method \cite{yin2019high}.
-The HiOSD is a powerful method for finding critical points, especially unstable critical points and their Morse index, and systematically computing solution landscapes (we explain the HiOSD algorithm, as well as the notion of stability, pathways and Morse index, precisely in \Cref{sec:numerics}).
-Informally, the Morse index is a measure of the degree of instability of a critical point, so that the least unstable critical points have Morse index-1.
-In general, people are concerned with stable states (i.e., stable critical points) that correspond to local or global minimisers of a free energy.
-However, as has been argued in \cite{halimmajumdar,han_nonlinearity,han_dalby_carter_majumdar_machon} for example, unstable states are also vitally important if switching mechanisms between different stable states want to be understood.
-The most physically relevant unstable critical points are index-1 states, which are defined as transition states, and the pathways connecting them to stable states are called transition pathways.
-They are most relevant since they are the most likely to be observed in the switching process of liquid crystal devices \cite{halimmajumdar}.
-That is not to say that critical points with higher Morse index are irrelevant though, because a complete understanding of the solution landscape is still essential.
-As has been shown in \cite{han_dalby_carter_majumdar_machon}, in some parameter regimes the energy barrier (i.e., the energy difference between two critical points) for higher index states can be close to that of lower index states, implying they are in principle equally likely to be physically observed in experiments.
-Ultimately all unstable solutions matter, because it is these solutions that influence the selection of stable states in multistable systems and understanding these dynamics is key for the aims of this paper.
+Our work adds substantial value to previous work since we are perhaps the first researchers to numerically compute solution landscapes of the ferronematic free energy in channel geometries - stable and unstable critical points of the ferronematic free energy as a function of the model parameters accompanied by pathway maps that illustrate the connectivity of the critical points on the energy landscape (see \Cref{fig:illustration}).
+Here, solution landscapes give crucial insight into both the multiplicity of stable ferronematic configurations and switching mechanisms between the competing stable ferronematic configurations.
+We compute the solution landscapes using the high-index optimisation-based shrinking dimer (HiOSD) method \cite{yin2019high}.
+The HiOSD is a powerful method for numerically computing critical points of a free energy, especially unstable critical points and their Morse index, and systematically computing solution landscapes (we explain the HiOSD algorithm, as well as the notion of stability, pathways and Morse index in \Cref{sec:numerics}).
+Informally, the Morse index is a measure of the degree of instability of a critical point so that the least unstable critical points have Morse index-1.
+In general, people are concerned with stable states ( stable index-$0$ critical points) that correspond to local or global minimisers of a free energy and model physically observable configurations.
+The most physically relevant unstable critical points are index-1 saddle points, often referred to as transition states, and the transition states typically connect competing stable states on transition pathways.
+Transition pathways are the most likely candidate for switching processes in liquid crystal systems but we note that switching can also be achieved by means of high-index higher energy saddle points \cite{han_nonlinearity}.
+As has been shown in \cite{han_dalby_carter_majumdar_machon}, in some parameter regimes, the energy barrier (i.e., the energy difference between two critical points) for a pathway mediated by a higher-index saddle point can be close to that of a transition pathway, so that both pathways are physically relevant and likely to be observed in practice.